4th Free Public Talk at The Central Library, Grand Parade, Cork

 “Bauhaus 100: Manifestations of this Movement in Architectural Design in Cork”

 2019 is the centenary of the founding of the twentieth century’s most influential school of design.
-This lecture will concentrate on buildings built in Cork from the 1930s on, in an attempt to trace the influence of the Bauhaus and other centres of Modernism on the architecture of a provincial Irish city.
+This talk will concentrate on buildings built in Cork from the 1930s on, in an attempt to trace the influence of the Bauhaus and other centres of Modernism on the architecture of a provincial Irish city.
 Whilst focusing on Modernism, it will not ignore other competing ideas of what encapsulated ‘good design’ at the time.
 The past of the city will be brought to life using slides and lively descriptions.

 12th February 2020 William Gallagher *